ihmeuw-msca/CurveFit/docs/methods.md

 # Overview

-CurveFit is an extendable nonlinear mixed effects model or fitting curves.
+CurveFit is an extendable nonlinear mixed effects model for fitting curves.
 The main application in this development is COVID-19 forecasting, so that the curves we consider are variants of logistic models.
 However the interface allows any user-specified parametrized family.